shoelace-style/shoelace/docs/pages/components/icon.md

 :::

 :::danger
-For security reasons, browsers may apply the same-origin policy on `<use>` elements located in the `<sl-icon>` shadow dom and may refuse to load a cross-origin URL.
+For security reasons, browsers may apply the same-origin policy on `<use>` elements located in the `<sl-icon>` shadow DOM and may refuse to load a cross-origin URL.
 There is currently no defined way to set a cross-origin policy for `<use>` elements.
 For this reason, sprite sheets should only be used if you're self-hosting them.
 :::

 ```html:preview